lukepothier/MVXTemplates/README.md

 MVXTemplates
 ======

-A collection of Visual Studio item and project templates for use in Xamarin applications, with particular emphasis on MvvmCross
+A collection of Visual Studio item and project templates for use in MvvmCross Xamarin applications

 ## Item templates